bertvv/ansible-role-drupal/README.md

 # Ansible role `drupal`

 An Ansible role for installing Drupal on RHEL/CentOS 7.

+After applying this role, point your browser to http://SERVER_IP/drupal7/install.php and follow the instructions for configuring your site.

 Remark that Drupal is installed from the package repository (EPEL), not from the Drupal project itself.

-After applying this role, point your browser to http://SERVER_IP/drupal7/install.php and follow the instructions for configuring your site.
+If you need a role that gives you full control over Drupal, PHP versions, drush, etc., take a look at Jeff Geerling's role ([geerlingguy.drupal](https://galaxy.ansible.com/geerlingguy/drupal/)).

 ## Requirements